elte-nlp/elte-nlp-course/nlp_25-encoder-decoder.md

 + __End-2-End fine-tuning__: The Vicuna weights were unfreezed, and the projection matrix + LLM weights were jointly fine-tuned on the GPT-4 generated 158K multimodal instruction following dataset.

+## LLaVA 1.5

+Recently (Oct 2023), a new, improved version 1.5 of LLaVA was released [@liu2023improved], which is currently the best performing VLM on public VL benchmarks.
+The changes were relatively minor:

++ using a 3-layer perceptron for the vision-language mapping instead of a linear projection,
++ using a larger LLaMA model (13B parameters instead of 7B),
++ upscaling the input image resolution,
++ refining prompts,
++ training on additional academic VQA datasets.

 # References